verilylifesciences/site-selection-tool/docs/development_and_deployment.md

-# Development and deployment instructions for metis
+# Development and deployment instructions for BSST

 * [Get setup for GitHub](#get-setup-for-github)
 * [Developer tools setup](#developer-tools-setup)